jdereg/json-io/user-guide.md

 ### Non-typed Usage
 **json-io** provides the choice to use the generic "Map of Maps" representation of an object, akin to a Javascript associative array.
 When reading from a JSON String or `InputStream` of JSON, the `JsonReader` can be constructed like this:

-    // shown using Groovy short-hand for Map of options.
-See options below.
-    String json = // some JSON obtained from wherever Object obj = JsonReader.jsonToJava(json, [(JsonReader.USE_MAPS): true])
+    String json = // some JSON obtained from wherever ReadOptions = new ReadOptionsBuilder().returnAsMaps().build();
+    Object obj = JsonReader.toJava(json, readOptions);

+There are plenty of other `read` options, as well as `write` options that can be passed in this way.
+They are listed below.
-This will return an untyped object representation of the JSON String as a `Map` of Maps, where the fields are the `Map` keys (Strings), and the field values are the associated Map's values.
+In this example, it will return an untyped object representation of the JSON String as a `Map` of Maps, where the fields are the
+`Map` keys (Strings), and the field values are the associated Map's values.
 In this representation the returned data consists of Maps, Arrays (Object[]), and JSON values.
 The Maps are actually a `JsonObject` instance (from **json-io**).
 This `JsonObject` implements the `Map` interface permitting access to the entire object.
 Cast to a `JsonObject`, you can see